The following is a checklist of items to think about completing before you go abroad:

 - Complete the Global Studies 101 online pre-departure course in Blackboard.
 This course will prepare you for the cultural undertakings of study abroad.
 Earn a certificate from Chapman at the completion of the course.

 - Review billing & cost policies for study abroad.
 You will NOT pay for your program directly to your provider for included costs.
-Rather, you will remain a Chapman student and pay Chapman tuition, room, and (sometimes) board through the Chapman Business Office.
-You will however, need to pay the provider application fee and damage deposit if required, as well as any supplemental items.
+Rather, you will remain a Chapman student and pay Chapman tuition, room, and (sometimes) board, and a $500 study abroad fee through the Chapman Business Office.
+You may need to pay the provider application fee and damage deposit if required, as well as any supplemental items.

 - Apply for additional scholarships for study abroad.